shubhamJ12/SUbscription-LLD/README.md

  Design approach

 Using the bottom-up design approach.
 For this purpose, we will follow the steps below:
-Identify and design the smallest components first, such as a sim .
+Identify and design the smallest components first, such as a feature .

 ---